Chitradurga district

 Chitradurga district is an administrative district of Karnataka state in south-western India.
-The city of Chitradurga is the district headquarters.
+The city Chitradurga is the district headquarters.
 Chitradurga city gets its name from 'Chitrakaldurga', meaning 'picturesque castle' in Kannada.

 History

 Chitradurga district has been inhabited since at least neolithic period as per archeologists.
 A rock carving of Emperor Ashoka near Bharamagiri provides evidence that the district was part of the Mauryan Empire.

 Subsequently, the region was under the rule of the Shathavahanas, Kadambas, Chalukyas, Rashtrakutas, and Hoysalas.
 A boulder engraving near village Chandravalli mentions Kadamba King Mayurasaram.

 The Nayakas, also known as Palegars, are most well associated with the district due to their significant historical presence.
 The Nayaka period began around the late 16th century.
-Ther were local chiefs, who were governed under the Vijayanagara Empire, became independent after the fall of the empire and established a stronghold in Chitradurga.
+There were local chiefs, who were governed under the Vijayanagara Empire, became independent after the fall of the empire and established a stronghold in Chitradurga.
 A notable Nayaka was Bharamappa Nayaka (1689–1721), considered "the greatest of the Nayaka rulers" for his military victories and resistance to Mughal incursions.
 The final ruler, Madakari Nayaka V (1758–1779), was known for his leadership and diplomacy between the Maratha Empire and Hyder Ali of Mysore.
 Later, he also resisted multiple sieges by Hyder Ali, but the fort ultimately fell in 1779.
 During the last siege, Onake Obavva, the wife of a fort guard, single-handedly defended a secret passage against enemy entry.
 She became known for her heroic act and is regarded as a symbol of Chitradurga.

 The fort was subsequently expanded by Hyder Ali and his son Tipu Sultan before coming under the control of the Royal Mysore family after Tipu Sultan's defeat by the British.

 Mythology

 It is believed that the few natural formation are attributed to link to Ramayana and Mahabharata.

 Tradition dates Chitradurga District to the period of the Ramayana and Mahabharata.
 The whole district lies in the valley of the Vedavati River, with the Tungabhadra River flowing in the northwest.
-During the British times it was named Chitaldroog.
+During the British times it was named Chitaldroog or Chitaldrug.
 The district was practically ruled by all the well known dynasties that ruled Karnataka.
 A historical places like Jain basadi of Heggere, a pilgrimage centre for Jain's in district.